• Skip to primary navigation

 Traditional Cornbread Dressing

-Square piece of cornbread dressing on a white plate
+Square piece of cornbread dressing on a white plate in front of the baking dish full on a red and white plaid napkin.

-Old-Fashioned Dressing
+Old-Fashioned Cornbread Dressing Recipe

-A batch of Homemade Cornbread, butter, chopped celery, chopped onion, slices of dried bread, dried sage, pepper, chicken broth and eggs are mixed together and baked to create this classic side dish.
+A batch of Homemade Cornbreadbutter, chopped celery, chopped onion, slices of dried bread, dried sage, pepper, chicken broth and eggs are mixed together and baked to create this classic side dish.

 Serve with Turkey, Citrus Glazed Sweet Potato Casserole, Mashed Potatoes, Gravy, Scalloped Corn or Jiffy Corn Pudding, Bacon-Onion Green Beans, and a Big Batch of Pumpkin Pies or Pumpkin Pie Cake for a delicious Thanksgiving Dinner!